alekseikurz/Hyphema-Healing-Tracker/README.md

 ### Image Processing
 - **Python (OpenCV)**
   - Used for analyzing uploaded photos to calculate the percentage of Hyphema coverage.
   - The backend integrates with Python scripts via the `ProcessBuilder` in Java.
+  - *Image Processing (implementation) is not available for public viewing.

 ### Frontend
 - **HTML/CSS, JavaScript**: For the user interface.